philosophynietzschedemocracy

 Managed contentment: "No shepherd and one herd!"

 The Last Man represents the ultimate victory of what Nietzsche called the will to comfort over the will to power.
-Where the will to power drives humans to overcome, create, and assert values, the will to comfort seeks only the elimination of risk—“universal green pasture-happiness.”
+Where the will to power drives humans to overcome, create, and assert values, the will to comfort seeks only the elimination of risk.
+Democracy, by flattening hierarchies and privileging the "herd," effectively domesticates the human spirit, leading to a state of "decadence" where the species becomes "homogenized" and "levelled."

 Most chillingly, when Zarathustra warns the crowd about this degraded future, they respond: "Give us this last man, O Zarathustra!"
 The masses actively choose their own diminishment.